Verdon vultures: all you need to know to observe them

 The monk vulture

 It was in 2005 that the monk vultures were reintroduced by the program while the colony of griffon vultures had been perpetuated.
-11 monk vultures were released but not all of them remained in the Verdon.
+11 cinereous vultures were released but not all of them stayed in the Verdon.
 Observers affirmed that a pair of monk vultures reproduces regularly, thus contributing to the sustainability of the species.
 It is the largest of European raptors.
 It measures about one meter, for a wingspan between 2.5 and 2.95 meters.
 Young, its plumage is black while it later turns brown.
 Its wings are wide and long.

 He is also nicknamed the Egyptian Vulture.
 The Egyptian vulture was not reintroduced within the framework of the program but it can however be observed in the sky of the Verdon.
 He has been breeding there since 2007.
 It measures between 56 and 75 cm for a wingspan of about 1.70 meters.
 Its wings are long and rectangular and its head narrow.
 Its plumage is brown when young and turns white and black when it reaches adulthood.